 The World Expo is a major international event that features exhibitors and participants from all over the world.
 Each expo normally revolves a central theme and other than hosting exhibits, displays, demonstrations and lessons, merchant booths, and various related activities, the expo site is also a venue for open discussion among various international parties regarding important issues that are related to the central theme.

 Most importantly, the World Expo is also a venue for the exchange of goodwill among various countries.
-For periods of time ranging anywhere from a couple of weeks to several expo_milano_milan_2015_crystal_palace_londonmonths, nations or corporations will be exhibiting their work, ideas, and/or products under a single roof, thus promoting cooperation and the exchange of ideas among nations, groups, and individuals.
+For periods of time ranging anywhere from a couple of weeks to several months, nations or corporations will be exhibiting their work, ideas, and/or products under a single roof, thus promoting cooperation and the exchange of ideas among nations, groups, and individuals.
 Being able to participate at the World Expo is considered a great opportunity by many exhibitors all over the world, as they will be able to spread awareness about their products or ideas to an international audience.

 There is no set amount of time in between Expos (unlike the Olympics which is always set every four years), but each Expo is normally anywhere from two to five years apart.
 The first official World Expo was held in 1851 at the famous Crystal Palace in Hyde Park, London in the United Kingdom, and is more commonly known as “The Great Exhibition.”